Transport vs app simulation

 What's the cost difference?

 Meta's Mock Device Kit is included with Meta DAT and free.
-Extentos is also free — all 18 MCP tools and LocalSimTransport are free forever, and the browser simulator is free for the first 1000 runtime events on your MCP install.
-After that, you create a free email-only account to keep going (no payment, no card).
+Extentos is also free — every MCP tool, LocalSimTransport, and real-hardware testing via your own Meta DAT credentials work without an account.
+The browser simulator at extentos.com/s is the one part that needs a free email-only account to mint sessions (Google sign-in, or email + password — no payment, no card).
+Once linked, sessions and the events they emit are unlimited.
 There is no paid tier at launch.
 See pricing for details.